timotejroiko/astrologico-docs/index.md

 ## GET vs POST

 There are two differences between `GET` and `POST` requests.
-In `GET` requests, array parameters should be pipe-delimited query strings, and the API key should be a query-string as well.
-In `POST` requests, array parameters should be JSON arrays, and the API key should be in an `Authorization` header.
+In `GET` requests, arrays should be given as pipe-delimited query strings, and the API key should be in a query-string as well.
+In `POST` requests the API key should be given in an `Authorization` header.

 | GET  | POST |
 | --- | --- |